andrew-selig/ATTACK-Mapping/README.md

 ### Executing

 Be default, `attack-mapper.py` will use the files in the `examples` folder.

--`ATTACK-default.json` - a base ATT&CK JSON file for the Navigator.
+`ATTACK-default.json` - a base ATT&CK JSON file for the Navigator.
 Only change is to the color.

--`ATTACK-example.xlsx` - an Excel document with random scores for each technique.
+`ATTACK-example.xlsx` - an Excel document with random scores for each technique.

--`ATTACK-output.json` - a generated file when the script is run
+`ATTACK-output.json` - a generated file when the script is run

 Changes to the location of each file can be made using the following arguments:

--`-t` - location of the JSON template.
+`-t` - location of the JSON template.

--`-e` - location of the Excel document.
+`-e` - location of the Excel document.

--`-o` - destination location for the output file.
+`-o` - destination location for the output file.

 The `ATTACK-output.json` can then be uploaded to the [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/)